 Targeted muscle reinnervation (TMR)

-In this procedure, one of our experienced surgeons will reconnect and reroute each nerve that was cut to a nearby muscle nerve.
+In this procedure, one of our experienced surgeons will reconnect and reroute major sensory nerves that were cut to a nearby muscle nerve.
 Once the reconnection of nerves is complete, those nerves then have a place to efficiently transmit their signals.
-This can reduce pain and nerve-related symptoms, such as phantom limb pain, after surgery.
+This can reduce pain and the need for narcotic medications, as well as nerve-related symptoms such as residual limb pain and phantom limb pain, after surgery.
 It’s also possible for patients to experience better control of myoelectric prosthetics (prosthetics powered by batteries and motors), which are more commonly used in upper extremity amputations.

 This can be performed as a same-day surgery procedure, if done electively, or can be done at the time of the amputation while in the hospital.
 After surgery, our team will monitor you closely for incision healing and any residual limb contour before donning a prosthetic.